 “

 Fig. 6.
-The spectral density Sk,f with and without color noise normalized to their mean value versus frequency shift.
+The spectral density Sk,f with and without colored noise normalized to their mean value versus frequency shift.
 The plasma parameters are the same as in those used in Fig. 3.

 Fig. 7.
 The spectral density Sk,f with and without white noise normalized to their mean value versus frequency shift.
 The plasma parameters are the same as in those used in Fig. 3.